cghercoias/LPD8806_PI/README.md

 * ColorHSV is there for easily fading through a natural color progression.
 However, all methods take a Color object, so call ColorHSV.getColorRGB() before passing to any of the set, fill, or animation methods.

-* If using on a BeagleBond Black be sure to enable spidev via a device tree overlay.
-Tutorials are found (here)[http://learn.adafruit.com/introduction-to-the-beaglebone-black-device-tree/compiling-an-overlay] and (here)[http://elinux.org/BeagleBone_Black_Enable_SPIDEV]. # LPD8806_PI